Brian-Magnuson/nico/docs/design/overview.md

 ```

 A tuple with no elements is called the unit type.
 It is used to represent the absence of a value.

+Using `=` to assign one tuple to another will shallow copy the elements of the tuple.
+For other copy behaviors, the copy must be done manually.

 ### Struct literal type